-- International Finance Corporation (IFC) Performance Standard 5 Land Acquisition and Involuntary Resettlement (2012) www1.ifc.org/wps/wcm/connect/3d82c70049a79073b82cfaa8c6a8312a/PS5_English_2012.pdf?MOD=AJPERES - International Finance Corporation (IFC) Guidance Note 5 Land Acquisition and Involuntary Resettlement (2012) www1.ifc.org/wps/wcm/connect/4b976700498008d3a417f6336b93d75f/Updated GN5-2012.pdf?MOD=AJPERES - International Finance Corporation (IFC) Handbook for Preparing a Resettlement Action Plan (2002) www.ifc.org/wps/wcm/connect/topics_ext_content/ifc_external_corporate_site/ifc+sustainability/publications/publications handbook_rap_wci_1319577659424United Nations Office of the High - Commissioner of Human Rights (OHCHR) Basic Principles and Guidelines on Development-Based Evictions and Displacement www.ohchr.org/Documents/Issues/Housing/Guidelines_en.pdf
+- International Finance Corporation (IFC) Performance Standard 5 Land Acquisition and Involuntary www1.ifc.org/wps/wcm/connect/3d82c70049a79073b82cfaa8c6a8312a/PS5 English 2012.pdf?MOD - =AJPERES - International Finance Corporation (IFC) Guidance Note 5 Land Acquisition and Involuntary Resettlement (2012) - www1.ifc.org/wps/wcm/connect/4b976700498008d3a417f6336b93d75f/Updated GN5-2012.pdf?MOD=AJPERES - United Nations Office of the High Commissioner of Human Rights (OHCHR) Basic Principles and Guidelines on Development-Based Evictions and Displacement www.ohchr.org/Documents/Issues/Housing/Guidelines en.pdf

-(COP 35) EMERGENCY RESPONSE
+(COP 35) Emergency Response

-An Emergency is an abnormal occurrence that can pose a threat to the safety or health of employees, contractors, visitors, customers, or local communities, or which can cause damage to assets or the environment.
+An Emergency is an abnormal occurrence that can pose a threat to the Safety or Health of Employees, Contractors, Visitors, customers, or local communities, or which can cause damage to assets or the Environment.

-APELL - Awareness and Preparedness for Emergencies at Local Level - for Mining program is a framework for the preparation of an emergency response plan, set out in a handbook published by the United Nations Environment Programme (UNEP).
+APELL - Awareness and Preparedness for Emergencies at Local Level - is a framework for the preparation of an emergency response plan, set out in a handbook published by the UNEP.